 Always take the big picture into account

-Sometimes design decisions might not bad conceptually, but when you build an actual app out of them, it becomes evident that they are simply not working well together.
+Sometimes design decisions might not be bad conceptually, but when you build an actual app out of them, it becomes evident that they are simply not working well together.
 As a result, the experience becomes amazingly poor.

 That’s why it’s important to look at the overall product, not just separate parts of the experience.
-When you design for separate parts, you risk of creating a fragmented experience.
+When you design for separate parts, you risk creating a fragmented experience.
 In such experiences, microinteractions can do more harm than good .
 Remember that all small details should come together to create a holistic user experience.